davewadestein/cpp-academy-dev/README.md

 # cpp-academy-dev
 ## Welcome to our C++ Academy!
 This will be an immersive class; we are going swimming in the big, big river of C++.
 Pack your snacks and sunscreen!
 We will be covering a LOT of material, some conceptual and some purely technical.
 All of this will be practical in the long run, because it will help you become a good C++ programmer.

+## Primary References

 Before, during, and after class, you'll constantly be consulting references, and absorbing material from different points of view.
-Here are some sources that I recommend to get you started.
+Here are some key online sources.

-## Primary References

 [https://cppreference.com](https://cppreference.com)

 The best online reference for the C/C++ language and standard libraries.
 Maintained by coders for coders.

 https://cplusplus.com